codethecoffee/proto-cheatsheet/README.md

 Add a line `package my.package.name` at the top of the `.proto` file to place a protocal buffer message into a particular package.

-Packages also help to prevent name conflicts, in the same way that C++ namespaces do (`my.package.Person`).
-Be careful when importing protos into other protos; you need to specify the correct package name when accessing packaged Protos.
+Packages help to prevent name conflicts, just like C++ namespaces (`my.package.Person`).
+Be careful when importing protos into other protos; you need to specify the correct package name when accessing packaged Protos, or else your compiler will freak out at you.
+Yes, I've done this many times.
+The bane of my existence is incorrect import statements.

-Packages help all the different languages (C++, Java, Python, etc) compile correctly from `.proto` files.
+## Time to compile - how to make protoc magically create code files from proto files

-## Protoc magic: how to get code files from .proto files
+`.proto` files are cool and all, but what we really care about is generating code files from it that we can actually work with.
+Your C++ program doesn't know what to do with a `.proto` file.

-TLDR: The protocol buffer compiler (also referred to as protoc) does its magic and generates the code file in whatever programming language you specify.
+The protocol buffer compiler (also referred to as protoc) does its magic and generates the code file in whatever programming language you specify.
 After [you download everything you need](https://developers.google.com/protocol-buffers/docs/downloads) and have all your `.proto` files ready to go, invoke the compiler in your terminal with the command below:

 `protoc --proto_path=IMPORT_PATH --cpp_out=DST_DIR path/to/file.proto`